-COSMIC is designed to store and display somatic mutation information and related details and contains information relating to human cancers.
+- COSMIC - stores and displays somatic mutation information and related details and contains information relating to human cancers.

 Databases of genotype and phenotype data

-The European Genome-phenome Archive (EGA) is designed to be a repository for all types of genotype experiments, including case control, population, and family studies.
+- The European Genome-phenome Archive - designed to be a repository for all types of genotype experiments, including case control, population, and family studies.
 It includes SNP and CNV genotypes from array based methods and genotyping done with re-sequencing methods.
 This data may be either publicly available or limited access, depending on the design of the study.

-The database of Genotypes and Phenotypes (dbGaP) was developed to archive and distribute the results of studies that investigate the interaction of genotype and phenotype.
+- Database of Genotypes and Phenotypes (dbGaP) - developed to archive and distribute the results of studies that investigate the interaction of genotype and phenotype.
 Such studies include genome-wide association studies, medical sequencing, molecular diagnostic assays, as well as association between genotype and non-clinical traits.

-The ArrayExpress Archive is a database of functional genomics experiments including gene expression where you can query and download data collected to MIAME and MINSEQE standards.
+- ArrayExpress - a database of functional genomics experiments including gene expression where you can query and download data collected to MIAME and MINSEQE standards.
 Gene Expression Atlas contains a subset of curated and re-annotated Archive data which can be queried for individual gene expression under different biological conditions across experiments.

-The UK Data Archive (UKDA) is a centre of expertise in data acquisition, preservation, dissemination and promotion and is curator of the largest collection of digital data in the social sciences and humanities in the UK.
+- UK Data Archive (UKDA) - a centre of expertise in data acquisition, preservation, dissemination and promotion and is curator of the largest collection of digital data in the social sciences and humanities in the UK.

-The National collection of Type Cultures (NCTC) is a specialised laboratory located in the Central Public Health Laboratory, Colindale.
+- National Collection of Type Cultures (NCTC) - a specialised laboratory located in the Central Public Health Laboratory, Colindale.
 It accesses, preserves and supplies authentic cultures of bacteria and mycoplasmas that are pathogenic to man or other animals that may occur in food or water and in hospital or health related environments and which can be preserved by freeze-drying.